ManassehV2/PgBackup.NET/README.md

 ```
 services.AddPgBackupServices();
 ```
-## 2. call the BackupDB method with path string(the storage location of the backup file)
+## 2. call the BackupDB method of the PgBackupService
 ```
 using PgBackup.Services;
+using PgBackup.Enums;
 public class myClass
 {
   private readonly IPgDumpService _pgDumpService;